- General Information on the Permanent Resident Visa

 - Direct Application for Permanent Resident Status

 Full-time UBC faculty members (tenure/track) who are not citizens or permanent residents of Canada are expected to apply for and obtain a Permanent Resident Visa (PRV) in order to maintain their employment in Canada.

 Foreign faculty members apply for permanent residency under the Skilled Worker category.
-Information on permanent residency and the application process can be found on the following Citizenship & Immigration Canada’s (CIC) webpages:
+Information on permanent residency and the application process can be found on the following Immigration, Refugees & Citizenship Canada’s (IRCC) webpages: